THEXN/TShock/Configuration-file-setup.md

 _SpawnProtectionRadius_: Radius from spawn tile for _SpawnProtection_.

+If you do not see some of the values here, please delete config.json and run TShock again.
+It should regenerate.

 The [[Cheating and Griefing Checks]], and what is classified as cheating and griefing is located on it's respective page.